12 Fidget Toys Kids Can Make Themselves

 Okay, I'm not going to lie, it might be a little messy making these flour stress balls, but it will definitely be worth it in the end.
-To get ahead of the mess, make sure you have good quality balloons and a funnel (some adult supervision might help as well!).
+To get ahead of the mess, make sure you have good quality balloons and a funnel (adult supervision helps, too!).
 Then attach the funnel to the opening of the balloon and slowly scoop the flour in the opening.
 Make sure to tie the balloon with a strong knot!
-You'll definitely want to make a few of these and keep them around the house for an instant stress reliever.
+Your family will definitely want to make a few of these and keep them around the house for an instant stress reliever.
 Get all of the instructions over on My Crazy Good Life.

 DIY Watermelon Squishy Toy